yash30201/chatapi/README.md

       + deleteRoomById
       + deleteMessageById
   + Routers
+    + Auth router
-    + Index router - used for login
+      + Login - and get authtoken
+      + Signup -and then again login to get token
     + Users router
       + get all users
       + get users by id
-      + get user by email
+      + get user by phone number
       + post create new user
       + delete user by id
+      + delete user by phone number
     + ChatRoom Router
       + get recent conversations(all)
       + get recent conversation by id